What Carney’s win means for environment and climate issues in Canada

 Mark Carney is the current Prime Minister of Canada and the leader of the Liberal Party of Canada.
-He is running for a seat in Parliament in the Ottawa riding of Nepean in the 2025 federal election, scheduled for April 28.
+He has led the Liberals to victory in the 2025 federal election, while winning his seat in the Ottawa riding of Nepean.

 Carney, 60, is a banker and economist.
 He was born in Fort Smith, N.W.T. and raised in Edmonton.
 He studied economics, before working for multinational investment bank Goldman Sachs for 13 years at their offices in Toronto, London, Tokyo and New York.